blackshirt/asn1/README.md

 	seq := elem.into_object[asn1.Sequence]()!
 	fields := seq.fields()

-	// and then, turn every field into desired object based your schema.
+	// and then, turn every field into desired object based on your schema.
-	// first two field is not wrapped element, so just turn into real object greeting := fields[0].into_object[asn1.Utf8String]()!
+	// first of the two fields is non-wrapped element, so just turn into real object. greeting := fields[0].into_object[asn1.Utf8String]()!
 	answer := fields[1].into_object[asn1.Integer]()!

 	// the third field is context_specific wrapped element, just unwrap it with the
-	// same options used to encode
-	oid_tipe := fields[2].unwrap_with_options('context_specific:1;explicit; inner:6')!
+	// same options used to encode, then turn into object. oid_tipe := fields[2].unwrap_with_options('context_specific:1;explicit; inner:6')!
 	tipe := oid_tipe.into_object[asn1.ObjectIdentifier]()!